zakarumych/allocator-api2/README.md

 depending on `allocator-api2` on the nightly channel: Without this setup, the crate will simply continue to use the API provided by `allocator-api2` even when built on the nightly channel.

+If you depend on a crate that implements the above instructions and exposes API from the allocator API directly, you may need to enable `#![feature(allocator_api)]` in your crate when the dependency has the `nightly` feature enabled.

 ### Note about older `allocator-api2` versions